inaimathi/langnostic/resources/posts/antler--day-02.md

 ### FAQ

-- What if I don't track out in week3?
+- What if I don't track out by week 3?
   - Don't get too nervous about it.
 People sometimes track back in, but also, some of the big success stories end up tracking out in weeks 7 or 8.
 - What happens if I track back in?
   - Basically keep going.
 If you've got time, try again.